 Identity theft continues to grow in record numbers, with 16.7 million Americans experiencing it in 2017 alone according to Javelin.
+And according to CNBC, 550,000 victims had their identity compromised by someone they knew.
 It is a complex and ever-changing issue since identity thieves are continuously finding new ways to steal and use personal information.
 So, what do identity thieves look for?
 Understanding more about it can help you take steps to avoid becoming a victim and learn what steps to take if your identity is stolen.

 What is Identity Theft?